ahxxm/serverless-audio-transcriber/README.md

 The shared base image `ahxxm/base:whisperx-modal` is built from `Dockerfile`.

+Alternative Docker image `ahxxm/base:whisperx-turbo-modal` comes with model [deepdml/faster-whisper-large-v3-turbo-ct2](https://huggingface.co/deepdml/faster-whisper-large-v3-turbo-ct2).
+To build and use this image, modify both Dockerfile and config.py.

 ## Deploy

 This can be hosted serverlessly on Modal or Runpod, the caller might reside in AWS Lambda or wherever it fits.